solana-labs/solana/docs/src/staking/stake-accounts.md

  - Deactivating the stake delegation
  - Splitting the stake account, creating a new stake account with a portion of the funds in the first account
+ - Merging two undelegated stake accounts into one
  - Setting a new stake authority

 The *withdraw authority* signs transactions for the following: